 Bertram Road & Duplication

 The complexity of the project was significant, owing to the need to adjust levels and cross falls of the existing carriageway in sections as well as retain as much of the existing pavement alignment as possible.
-A new dual-lane roundabout was also constructed under traffic conditions with RJV also constructing a culvert extension under Bertram Road for the Peel Main Drain crossing.
-RJV removed and rehabilitated existing road seal and pavements from basecourse level, built up existing pavements to new levels through reconstruction of basecourse layers as well as constructed full–depth pavement installation from subgrade.
-The project required installation of new pit and pipe drainage and culverts for the existing and new carriageways, modified and installation of full new lighting and electrical services and completion of all earthworks and road pavement construction including new sealing and asphalt, kerbing, footpath, lines and signage and roadside infrastructure.
+A new dual-lane roundabout was built under traffic conditions with RJV also constructing a culvert extension under Bertram Road for the Peel Main Drain crossing.
+RJV removed and rehabilitated existing road seal and pavements from basecourse level, built up existing pavements to new levels through reconstruction of basecourse layers as well as constructed full-depth pavement installation from subgrade.
+The project required installation of new pit and pipe drainage and culverts for the existing and new carriageways, modificatoin and installation of full new lighting and electrical services and completion of all earthworks and road pavement construction including new sealing, asphalt, kerbing, footpath, lines, signage and roadside infrastructure.

-RJV also converted all overhead electrical to underground power requiring significant liaison and coordination with Western Power.
-RJV also liaised with MRWA regarding the tie into Mortimer Road Freeway Bridge at the freeway on ramp and completed this section under night works.
-RJV also relocated existing bus stops and shelters requiring liaison with the PTA.
+RJV also converted all overhead electrical to underground power requiring significant liaising and coordination with Western Power.
+In addition, RJV liaised with MRWA regarding the tie into Mortimer Road Freeway Bridge at the freeway on ramp and completed this section under night works.
+RJV relocated existing bus stops and shelters requiring liaison with the PTA.

-Access for existing residents facing Bertram Road was a consideration in all works, as well as the particular issues surrounding the location of the local school midway along the length project.
-Access was maintained during peak school-traffic periods, and RJV was required to ensure normal bus services were able to continue to use portions of the existing carriageway.
+Access for existing residents facing Bertram Road was a consideration during all project stages, as well as the particular issues surrounding the location of the local school midway along the length project.
+Access was maintained during peak school-traffic hours and RJV was required to ensure normal bus services were able to continue to use portions of the existing carriageway.

-RJV’s project management team on the project completed works to the specifications required by the client.
+RJV’s project management team completed the works to the specifications required by the client.
 This involved continuous engagement with stakeholders to ensure that everyone was informed and their needs were met.